 Dr. Scott Lyons is dedicated to teaching embodiment as a way of exploring human development, healing, growth and transformation.
 His deep passion is to integrate somatic practices, transpersonal inquiry and scholarly research into the creative and healing arts.

 Scott is a Clinical Psychologist with an emphasis in Mind-Body Medicine and specializes in therapies for infants, youth, and adults.
 He is a Certified Body-Mind Centering Teacher and Practitioner, Cranio-Sacral Therapist, Visceral Manipulation Therapist, Neuro-Developmental Therapist, Infant Developmental Movement Educator, Registered Movement Therapist and Educator, Trauma Therapist, Somatic Experiencing Practitioner, Thai Massage Practitioner, Clinical Hypnotherapist, Mindfulness-based Executive Coach, Experiential Anatomy/ Developmental Movement and Yoga Practitioner, and a 500-hour registered yoga teacher.
-Additionally he holds a BFA in Theater/Psychology, MFA in Dance/Choreography, MS in Clinical Psychology, and a PhD in Clinical Psychology and Mind-Body Medicine.
+Additionally he holds a BFA in Theater/Psychology, MFA in Dance/Choreography, MS in Clinical Psychology, a PhD in Clinical Psychology and Mind-Body Medicine and a DO in Osteopathy.

 Scott has had the privilege to teach Embodied Flow and Body-Mind Centering workshops and trainings throughout the United States, Europe, and Asia.
 He was adjunct at New York University from 2007-2010 where he co-taught the Viewpoints Studio with Mary Overlie.
 As an artist, Scott’s work has been performed at BAM, Symphony Space, Dance New Amsterdam as well as theaters throughout the United States and Europe.